 Are you wondering if white subway tile dye lots can be different?
 I can assure you from personal experience the answer is YES they can!

-If someone would have told me to watch out for dye-lot color variations in white subway tile I would have been very surprised.
+If someone had told me to watch out for dye-lot color variations in white subway tile I would have been very surprised.

 This year we started the long-overdue bathroom remodel.
 This was literally the last room of the original house that was still intact.

 A little back story on my obsession with the tile I ordered for the new bathroom.